siddthartha/enso/README.md

 * complete set of environments configured with docker-compose
 * optionally runs inside single immutable docker containers
 * with both of Swoole / RoadRunner for multi-threading longliving processes
-* with Redis for queues
+* with Redis for queues and sessions
 * with WebSockets for web / mobile clients
 * puts logs, sessions and uploaded files into network / cloud storages only
 * using strict [PSR-compatible](https://www.php-fig.org/psr/) components (as widely as possible)